ambarmendez/ambarmendez.github.io/_posts/2020-07-31-Keeping-Records.md

 connection.close()
 ```

-But before **quote insertion** a cleanning must be done since we need to provide
+But before **quote insertion** a cleaning must be done since we need to provide
 a list where each item on the list needs to be (quotation, author) tuple so we
 have to redefine the elements extracted from the parser.